kirubasankars/escat/README.md

   -f string
     	set the fields
   -host string
-    	set the elasticsearch host url
+    	set the elasticsearch host url or use environment variable ES_HOST -json
-  -json
     	set the output format to json
   -password string
-    	set the elasticsearch password
+    	set the elasticsearch password or or use environment variable ES_PASS -pretty
-  -pretty
     	pretty print (true|false) (default true)
   -s string
     	set the fields to sort
   -user string
-    	set the elasticsearch user (default "elastic")
-  -v	set header (true|false)
+    	set the elasticsearch user or use environment variable ES_USER (default "elastic") -v	set header (true|false)

 Commands: